Scholarships & Awards

 Participation is mandatory for all fourth year PhD students, as it satisfies the SGPS requirement for a public lecture before submitting the thesis.

-Please submit the tentative title of your presentation to the Graduate Office (AHB 2G02B) by Monday 9 April 2018.
+Please submit the tentative title of your presentation to the Graduate Office (UC 2401C) by TBA (early April 2020).

 The Dr. Betty Bandeen Graduate Award in English